tianshu-Michael-yu/tianshu-Michael-yu.github.io/_posts/2025-11-16-inference-engine.md

     def process(self, output):
         if self._prev_output:
             self._prev_output.synchronize()
-            self._process(prev_output)
+            self._process(self._prev_output)
         self._prev_output = output
 ```

-So instead of processing the current output immediately, we process the previous output and then update the prev_output as the current output.
+Instead of processing the current output immediately, we flush the previous one and stash the current result for the next iteration.
+Synchronization now happens one cycle later, which keeps the GPU busy.

-There are many other things need to be changed as well.
-For instance,  when we prepare the context for cycle i, we don't necessessarily have the result of cycle i-1 ready yet.
-We need to reserve a space in the input_sequence for cyle i for the result of cycle i-1.
-This requires the modification of scheduler and prepare_ctx.
-Another modification is the termination logic.
-Since in cycle i, we no longer processing the output of cycle i, we don't know if cycle i generated the final token.
-We will only figure out that in the next cycle.
-So we always going to do an extra cycle after the termination token.
+### Additional Adjustments

+- **Scheduler/context prep** – when building the context for cycle *i*, the result from *i − 1* may not exist yet, so we allocate space in advance and patch it later.
+- **Termination logic** – because cycle *i* no longer examines its own output, it doesn’t know whether it emitted an end token; we detect completion one cycle later and naturally run one extra iteration.
+- **Back-pressure** – asynchronous pipelines need guardrails (queue depths, outstanding batch caps) so that workers don’t race too far ahead of what the engine or clients can consume.